Beyond the Surface Juried Members Exhibition

 St Louis Artists’ Guild, St. Louis, Missouri

-The exhibit coincides with Innovations in Textiles 2019, featuring 40 textile exhibitions in greater St Louis, Missouri.
-SDA will also hold its biennial conference, Beyond the Surface, in St Louis, October 3-6.
-Beyond the Surface is one of three SDA exhibitions taking place during Innovations in Textiles 2019.
+The exhibit coincided with Innovations in Textiles 2019, featuring 40 textile exhibitions in greater St Louis, Missouri and the 2019 SDA Conference.
+Beyond the Surface was one of three SDA exhibitions taking place during Innovations in Textiles 2019.